Details

 What is the pricing model you aligned on?

 We decided on a payment model based on tasks completed, which both parties found fair.
 Unlike a flat fee or tiered system, this approach seemed more equitable.
-Its essential for buyers to know their current call center costs to evaluate if a new solution is more efficient and cost-effective.
-Calculating expenses goes beyond just multiplying the number of operators by hours worked; its a complex process.
+It’s essential for buyers to know their current call center costs to evaluate if a new solution is more efficient and cost-effective.
+Calculating expenses goes beyond just multiplying the number of operators by hours worked; it’s a complex process.
 We have a good grasp of our current expenditures, which helped in determining an appropriate payment rate.

 What did the implementation and onboarding process look like?